asurabots/capsolver-npm/README.md

 # What its returned

-All methods returns response with a simple format described below.
+All methods returns response with a simple schema described below.

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |